VitalPBX/vitalpbx4_drbd_ha/README.md

 • <strong>drbdsplit</strong>, solves DRBD split brain recovery.<br>
 • <strong>pcs resource refresh --full</strong>, to poll all resources even if the status is unknown, enter the following command.<br>
 • <strong>pcs cluster unstandby host</strong>, in some cases the bascul command does not finish tilting, which causes one of the servers to be in standby (stop), with this command the state is restored to normal.<br>
+•	<strong>pcs resource delete</strong>, removes the resource so it can be created.
+•	<strong>pcs resource create</strong>, create the resource.
+•	<strong>drbdadm status</strong>, shows the integrity status of the disks that are being shared between both servers in high availability.
+If for some reason the status of Connecting or Standalone returns to us, wait a while and if the state remains it is because there are synchronization problems between both servers, and you should execute the drbdsplit command.
+•	<strong>cat /proc/drbd</strong>, the state of your device is kept in /proc/drbd.
+•	<strong>drbdadm role drbd0</strong>, another way to check the role of the block device.
+•	<strong>drbdadm primary drbd0</strong>, switch the DRBD block device to Primary using drbdadm.
+•	<strong>drbdadm secondary drbd0</strong>, switch the DRBD block device to Secondary using drbdadm.

 ## More Information
 If you want more information that will help you solve problems about High Availability in VitalPBX we invite you to see the following manual<br>